RoadieHQ/kubewise/README.md

  3. Invite the Bot into your channel by typing `/invite @kubewise` in your Slack channel.
  4. Install KubeWise in your Kubernetes cluster.
 See below.

-KubeWise hasn't yet made it into a standard Helm Chart Repositories so you will have to use the Helm chart which is provided in the code base.

 ```
-git clone git@github.com:larderdev/kubwise.git
-cd kubewise
 kubectl create namespace kubewise
+helm repo add larder https://charts.larder.dev
-helm install kubewise ./helm_chart --namespace kubewise --set slack.token="<api-token>" --set slack.channel="#<channel>"
+helm install kubewise larder/kubewise --namespace kubewise --set slack.token="<api-token>" --set slack.channel="#<channel>"
 ```

+That's it!
+From now on, Helm operations will result in a message in your chosen Slack channel.

 # Supported Chat Apps